Grilled Corn, Poblano, and Onion Salad with Lime Vinaigrette

 Ingredients

-• 1 sweet yellow onion cut into thick rings
+- 1 yellow onion cut into thick rings

 Instructions

-• Heat the grill to high.
-Rub corn, poblano, and onion rings with 1 tablespoon of canola oil.
+- Heat the grill to high.
+Rub corn, poblano, and onion rings with 1 tablespoon of vegetable oil.
 Place onto the hot grill.
 Grill, carefully turning occasionally, until poblano is almost blackened and the onions are grilled and tender, about 5-10 minutes.
-Remove them from the grill.
-Keep cooking the corn until cooked through and the kernels have browned, for a total of 10-15 minutes.
-Remove from the grill and let the corn cool.
+Remove the onions and poblano from the grill.
+Keep cooking the corn until cooked through, and the kernels have browned, for a total of 10-15 minutes.
+Remove from the grill and let the corn cool..

-• Place the poblano in a zip lock bag then seal; dice the grilled onion and set aside.
-Let the poblano sit in the sealed zip lock for 5 minutes.
-Remove the poblano from the bag and carefully peel the charred skin from the poblano .
+- Place the poblano in a zip-lock bag, then seal.
+Let the poblano sit in the sealed ziplock for 5 minutes.
+Remove the poblano from the bag and carefully peel the charred skin.
 Remove the stem and seeds as well; dice and set aside with the onions.

-• In a small bowl combine the remaining 2 tablespoons of canola oil with the lime juice, dash of cumin, and minced garlic; mix thoroughly.
+- In a small bowl, combine the remaining 2 tablespoons of vegetable oil with the lime juice, a dash of cumin, and minced garlic; mix thoroughly.

-• Add the lime vinaigrette to the corn mixture and toss until evenly coated.
+- Add the lime vinaigrette to the corn mixture and toss until evenly coated.
 Season with sea salt and freshly cracked pepper, to taste.
-Serve immediately.
-Enjoy.

 2 Comments